Planning A Family Camping Trip

 If this is your first trip, car camping is the way to go!

-truck and tent in campsite
+A truck and a blue tent in a campsite under trees

 How?